Are You Afraid of the Dark?

-In 1999, Are You Afraid of the Dark? was revived for two more seasons, bringing back a majority of the crew members who worked on the original series along with new directors, writers and cast, and was produced by Nickelodeon and aired on the SNICK block from February 6, 1999 to June 11, 2000, while in Canada the series was moved to the Family Channel, as YTV owned the rights to the original series.
-The only member from the original lineup to return for the first and second seasons of the revival was Tucker (Daniel DeSanto), although Gary (Ross Hull) returned for the concluding show, which notably broke from the show's established format by blurring the line between story and "reality".
+In 1999, Are You Afraid of the Dark? was revived for two more seasons, bringing back a majority of the crew members who worked on the original series along with new directors, writers and cast, and was produced by Nickelodeon and aired on the SNICK block from February 6, 1999, to June 11, 2000, while in Canada the series was moved to the Family Channel, as YTV owned the rights to the original series.
+The only member from the original lineup to return for the first and second seasons of the revival was Tucker (Daniel DeSanto), although Gary (Ross Hull) returned for the concluding show.

 On November 13, 2017, it was announced that Paramount Players would make a live-action feature film adaptation.
 However, the film was later removed from Paramount's schedule.
 On February 14, 2019, it was announced that the series would be rebooted for a limited series, which premiered on October 11, 2019.
 On February 19, 2020, this revival was renewed for a second season, titled Are You Afraid of the Dark?: Curse of the Shadows, which premiered on February 12, 2021, featuring a different cast.
 In March 2022, the revival was renewed for a third and final season, which premiered on July 30, 2022.

-On March 28, 2024, the revival series was removed from Paramount+ as part of a "strategic decision to focus on content with mass global appeal".